Brown Irish Soda Bread

 Awesome Nancy.
 I’m glad you enjoyed it!

-I love soda bread … some may say it’s a delicious breakfast bread but for me, I really enjoy dipping the chewy moist bread into stews and soups.
+I love soda bread.
+And this was fabulous.
+I really enjoy dipping the chewy moist bread into stews and soups.

 Isn’t that the best, Calleigh?
 I love dipping bread in soup!